h12w/gspec/DESIGN.md

 get out of sync.
 Go does not support first class type, so it could be implemented by variables with zero value.
 (OPTIONAL, TODO)

+####Pending mode
+GSpec should allow a test case with only description but no test closure, a placeholder to delay the test implementation.

+No test closure can be easily implemented with a nil closure, which will trigger a special error sent to the test reporter so that it can be marked as "pending".

 ###Test case gathering
 "go test" gathers test functions with specific function/file naming conventions.
 GSpec should also be able to gather tests across test functions/files.

-Unlike the group context S, the scheduler can be shared by all goroutines as long as carefully locked.
-So RootFuncs can be defined anywhere and are gathered by a single scheduler instance in one "go test" function.
-This requires Scheduler.Start accepts multiple RootFuncs.
+Unlike the group context S, the controller can be shared by all goroutines as long as carefully locked.
+So RootFuncs can be defined anywhere and are gathered by a single controller instance in one "go test" function.
+This requires Controller.Start accepts multiple RootFuncs.

 RESTRICTION:
 There is no finalization hook provided by "go test", so there is no way to know